matomo-org/developer-documentation/docs/3.x/visualizing-report-data.md

 }
 ```

 *Note: If you change what data is loaded, you may also need to override the [`Visualization::isThereDataToDisplay()`](/api-reference/Piwik/Plugin/Visualization#istheredatatodisplay) method.
-Otherwise the 'no data' message may not appear even if there is no data for the report you are displaying.*
+Otherwise, the 'no data' message may not appear even if there is no data for the report you are displaying.*

 #### Manipulating report data before displaying